solomonarul/EBox/lib/bf/README.md

 This is the BrainFuck module of the emulator.

-It parses the input into a simplified, optimized, internal form which an internal backend will execute.
+It parses the input into a simplified, optimized, internal form which a backend will execute.

 The backends present are:
 - interpreter - simply execute the instructions as is.